 About PHIRIC

-Canadians are proud of their health care system, but what we lack is a sufficiently resourced, sustainable prevention system that generates and uses relevant knowledge to inform program interventions, resource distribution approaches and healthy public policies.
-A prevention system is explicitly dedicated to the reduction of the incidence of disease and disability and to addressing the fundamental disease risk factors and conditions above and beyond delivering clinical preventive measures in, for example, primary care.
-To more effectively reduce the burden of chronic disease, reducing health inequities and create a healthy population, new kinds of knowledge and practice intelligence are needed to enable continuous learning.
-This knowledge is generated from population health intervention research.
-Whereas clinical and laboratory-based approaches seek to understand disease dynamics and distribution of risk, population health intervention research seeks to develop and implement solutions.
+Canadians are proud of their health care system, but what we lack is a sufficiently resourced and sustainable prevention system.
+Such a system would generate and use relevant knowledge to inform program interventions, resource distribution approaches and healthy public policies.
+A prevention system is explicitly dedicated to reducing the incidence of disease and disability and to addressing the fundamental disease risk factors and conditions above and beyond delivering clinical preventive measures in, for example, primary care.
+To more effectively reduce the burden of chronic disease, reduce health inequities and create a healthy population, new kinds of knowledge and practice intelligence are needed to enable continuous learning.
+This knowledge is generated from population health intervention research, which seeks to develop and implement solutions.

 Vision